moonmeister/100-days-of-code/log.md

 **Time Spent**: 3 hrs

-### Day 14-17: January 15-18, 2018
+### Day 14-19: January 15-20, 2018

 **Today's Progress**: All the bash.
 Working lots on my XO install scripts.
-Consolidating to single file and adding subcommands and flags.
+Consolidating to single file and adding subcommands and flags. after a couple days on this go v0.3.0-alpha released to the master.

 **Thoughts**:  Been really great getting to know bash..it's oh so powerful and oh so complicated.

 **Link(s) to work**: https://github.com/moonmeister/xo-install-script/tree/dev

-**Time Spent**: 5 hrs
+**Time Spent**: 10 hrs

+### Day 20: January 21, 2018

+**Today's Progress**: More freeCodeCamp!
+Go through the boring busy work of basic JS and onto algorithms.

+**Thoughts**: I'be done some of these in my college C++ classes so they've been quick and easy but it's great to be able to apply JS principals and tooling to make them very short and simple.

+**Link(s) to work**: [My fCC](https://www.freecodecamp.org/moonmeister)

 <!--
 ### Day 1: January 2, 2018